Notifications

 The Regional Advisory Councils will represent their communities’ perspectives and the unique needs of each region.
 Members will:

-• bring local and regional perspectives to directly advise government and the new primary care, acute care, continuing care, and mental health and addiction organizations on health clinical service planning, capital planning and workforce planning
+• bring local and regional perspectives to advise government and the new primary care, acute care, continuing care, and mental health and addiction provincial health agencies on clinical service planning, capital planning and workforce planning

 • provide advice on strategies and approach to engage local communities, as required